Tumso Abdurakhmanov: Persecution and emigration

-On 4 November 2015, Adburakhmanov's vehicle was stopped at an intersection in Grozny by the city's pro-Kremlin former mayor, Islam Kadyrov.
+On 4 November 2015, Abdurakhmanov's vehicle was stopped at an intersection in Grozny by the city's pro-Kremlin former mayor, Islam Kadyrov.
 He was taken to Kadyrov's residence, where his mobile phone was searched and internet memes mocking local politics were discovered.
 Upon discovery that Abdurakhmanov adhered to Sunni Islam, Kadyrov took him to meet with clergy who allowed his release on the condition that he return with other dissidents.

 The next morning, Abdurakhmanov took his wife, children, mother, and brother to neighboring Georgia in an attempt to seek asylum.
 The government of Chechnya accused him of fleeing to Syria and joining the Islamic State and subsequently issued an arrest warrant for him.
 To defend himself from such accusations, he took to YouTube to speak publicly and denounce the abuses of Ramzan Kadyrov's regime.

 On 31 October 2016, Georgia declared his case to fall under the scope of the Convention Relating to the Status of Refugees but rejected his asylum application on the grounds that it was "contrary to the interests of the country".
 On 11 July 2017, he fled with his family to Poland, where he applied for asylum at the Warsaw Chopin Airport.
 Wanted by Interpol and registered with the Schengen Information System, he spent six months in a detention center in Przemyśl.
 After a review, Interpol removed him from their database on 16 August 2017.
 The Internal Security Agency of Poland accepted all asylum claims in his family, but not his, considering him a threat to the country.
 In June 2019, despite support from Amnesty International, Human Rights Watch, and Memorial, he was ordered by Polish authorities to return to Russia with threat of forced deportation.

 On 10 April 2018, Abdurakhmanov claimed that his uncles were arrested in Chechnya.
 The next month, the TV channel Grozny broadcast a report in which his relatives asked him to stop criticizing authorities and to return to Russia.
 On 22 August 2018, chairman of the Parliament of the Chechen Republic Magomed Daudov, often known by the nickname Lord, called Abdurakhmanov via WhatsApp in an unsuccessful attempt to receive his location.
 The nearly three hour-long conversation was recorded and posted on YouTube, where it quickly accumulated hundreds of thousands of views.

 Beginning in March 2019, Abdurakhmanov debated against journalist Maksim Shevchenko about Ramzan Kadyrov.
 In the debate, he declared Kadyrov to be a traitor to the Chechen people.
 In response, Magomed Daudov threatened the blogger with death, telling him to "make sure the safety chain is hooked up. [...]
 We won't let you say whatever you want.
 Poland is not that far away.
 No place is, all places are accessible.
 We will hold you accountable, with God's permission".